 IAVI #YOUTHTALK Workshop 9th/10th May 2017

-For the second year, the International AIDS Vaccine Alliance (IAVI) partnered with us to host an exciting and informative research workshop at the River Club Conference Centre.
+For the second year, the International AIDS Vaccine Initiative (IAVI) partnered with us to host an exciting and informative research workshop at the River Club Conference Centre.
 We were delighted to welcome IAVI representatives from Kenya, Rwanda, and Uganda and many other local organisations.

 Research has shown that unless new HIV infections among adolescents are reduced we will never get the HIV epidemic under control.
 Dr. Rebecca Marcus, a close friend of the DTHF now in London, gave an outstanding presentation on the development of the human brain from birth to adulthood with a focus on development in adolescence.
 We learned why adolescence is a challenging period both for the individual and for those who are concerned for their welfare.